bensu/cljs-react-test/README.md

 It also offers a couple of convenient fixture functions in the `cljs-react-test.utils` namespace such as `new-container!` and `unmount!`.

 ## Testing Example:

+> This guide uses `om` which is deprecated in favor of `om.next`
+> For an example using raw React, look at [`test/basic.cljs`](https://github.com/bensu/cljs-react-test/blob/master/test/basic.cljs)
+> in this repository

 We will be testing an [Om](https://github.com/omcljs/om) component that takes a name as input and displays it.
 We start by requiring